JPMorgan sets up legal entity in Abu Dhabi's ADGM

-DUBAI, June 29 (Reuters) - JPMorgan (JPM.N) has set up a new legal entity in Abu Dhabi's financial centre ADGM, it said in a statement on Tuesday.
+DUBAI (Reuters) - JPMorgan has set up a new legal entity in Abu Dhabi’s financial centre ADGM, it said in a statement on Tuesday.

 The bank has been physically present in the emirate for 10 years through a representative office, but has now established a new legal entity, called J.P.
 Morgan Middle East, licenced by the Abu Dhabi Global Markets Financial Services Regulatory Authority.